 - Wired and wireless charging

-5000mAh has become the battery size of choice for the 2022 flagships and while I previously felt confident about a cell this big lasting a full day without any issue, I am not so convinced anymore.
+5000mAh has become the battery size of choice for the 2022 (and 2023) flagships and while I previously felt confident about a cell this big lasting a full day without any issue, I am not so convinced anymore.
 The Galaxy S22 Ultra, for instance, was an inconsistent performer in the endurance stakes and nothing running Android in this high-end territory has come close to beating the iPhone 13 Pro Max for longevity.

 After using the Find X5 Pro for a month I feel confident in saying that, unless you’re splurging on intensive games and hammering the screen with high-brightness HDR video, it can easily be a phone that lasts all day and then into day two.
 I’d class myself as a heavy phone user (it comes with the job) and I managed around six hours of screen-on time here before I was reaching for the charger.